 - Ensure that all staff undertake Willow Den approved training for dealing with safeguarding and child protection issues, relevant to their own role in the organisation.

-- Ensure all staff have read and acknowledged the Inter-agency Child Protection Procedures Edinburgh and the Lothians.
+- Ensure all staff have read and acknowledged the local authority guidance alongside our full Child Protection Policy and Procedures

 - Ensure that all staff are aware of the indicators of concern when dealing with young children.

 - Ensure that all volunteers and students are supervised at all times.

 - Ensure that children are never placed at risk while in the charge of nursery staff.

 - Ensure that adult to child ratios are always adhered to.